Pavelkalininn/svyaz_docs_react/README.md

 # Enterprise word documents quick filler (in progress).
-Expected result is a React web and desctop native application.
+Expected result is a React web and desktop native application.

 I am starts the project developing.
 Have not workflow yet.